+1.5 The Parties agree that any deviation from the Protocol will not constitute a breach of this Agreement if the deviation was, in the Participating Investigator’s medical opinion, necessary for the Study subject’s immediate physical well-being.
+Study Site shall notify Duke as soon as possible in the event of such a deviation.

 2. Participating Investigator:

 2.1 The Study Site represents that the Participating Investigator shall be responsible for performing the Study at Study Site and for supervising all personnel performing portions of the Study.
-In the event that the Participating Investigator is not an employee of Study Site, either the Participating Investigator himself or his employer shall be a Party hereto and execute this Agreement.

 2.2 In the event the Participating Investigator becomes unable to perform any of the activities in the Study or complete the Study for any reason, Duke and Study Site may mutually agree to a substitute Participating Investigator, who shall be an employee of Study Site, in which event this Agreement shall continue in full force and effect.
 If Duke and Study Site cannot agree on a substitute Participating Investigator, Duke may terminate this Agreement as provided herein.

-2.3 Study Site agrees not to engage the services or use the facilities of any third party (each, a "Third-Party Institution"), including, but not limited to, sub-investigators and study coordinators, in conducting any Study-related services under this Agreement unless and until Study Site has (i) executed a separate written agreement with such Third Party Institution to govern these services, whose terms are consistent with the terms hereunder; and (ii) obtained Duke’s and Sponsor’s prior written consent to use such Third Party Institution in connection with the Study.
-Study Site shall be responsible for ensuring the compliance of any Third-Party Institutions with the terms of this Agreement and shall be liable for any breach of the Agreement by any Third-Party Institutions.
-Study Site shall bear sole responsibility for any payments owed to each Third-Party Institution in connection with its services.
-The Study shall otherwise be conducted solely at Study Site’s facilities.

 3. Payment/Funds Availability/Reimbursement:

 3.1 In consideration of the work to be performed under this Agreement, Sponsor through its third-party vendor (“Payment Administrator”), will provide financial support for the Study as set forth in the Budget and Payment Schedule attached hereto as Exhibit B and will provide such funds to Payment Administrator for the purpose of paying all compensation due Study Site pursuant to Exhibit B. Payment Administrator will administer such funds and shall make all payments to Study Site in accordance with the payment schedule included in Exhibit B. Study Site acknowledges and agrees Payment Administrator will have access to this Agreement in order to issue payments.

+If the Protocol is amended and such amendment causes a change to the Study procedures conducted, which requires a modification to the Study Budget due to increased costs to Study Site, the Parties agree to negotiate and execute an amendment to Exhibit B to account for such changes.

 3.2 Funds Availability and Reimbursement: